-The English Department aims to cultivate cultural and media literacy in our students by introducing them to the range of literary traditions, broadly conceived, in the English language, and to familiarize them with major or defining instances of filmic, performative and visual texts.
-Our courses provide students with opportunities to cultivate particular and deep understanding of specific periods, genres, authors, movements, and aesthetic or analytically significant issues.
+The English Department offers courses in the literary traditions of the English-speaking world.
+Students will expand their ability to respond to texts thoughtfully and critically, and to articulate those responses in clear and fluent English.
+The department aims to develop cultural and media literacy by introducing students to the range of literary traditions, broadly conceived, in the English language, and to familiarize them with major or defining instances of filmic, performative and visual texts.

 Our courses provide opportunities to: